Arfey/aiohttp_admin2/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-aiohttp_admin2 could always use more documentation, whether as part of the
+aiohttp admin 2 could always use more documentation, whether as part of the
-official aiohttp_admin2 docs, in docstrings, or even on the web in blog posts,
+official aiohttp admin 2 docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Arfey/aiohttp_admin2/issues.
+The best way to send feedback is to file an issue at https://github.com/arfey/aiohttp_admin2/issues.

 If you are proposing a feature: